 $ git bundle create company.pdf -all

 The git restore command is also interesting.
 Hopefully, you are aware that this tool doesn’t roll back the changes to the repository.
-I know the name can be confusing, but git restore fileName will only remove from this file your local changes.
+We know the name can be confusing, but this comand tells git restore fileName will only remove from this file your local changes.
 So, thanks to this command, we can undo local changes, but only on our disk.
-In fact, if you need to restore a file from your repository, you can do that with the git checkout command.
-Let’s look at Listing3.
+In fact, if you need to restore the file from your repo, you can do that with the git checkout command.
+Let’s look at Listing 3…

 $ git rev-list -n 1 HEAD -- kafej.xml